thefm1/awesome-ban-tips/readme.md

-# How to get banned off Pradosh's discord server.
+# The indefinite guide to getting banned off Pradosh's discord server.

-This guide is an indefinite solution to this problem.

-As somebody who has gotten banned on Pradosh's server, I aim to provide you with a clear linear path to getting banned from his server.
+> *Purpose* As somebody who has gotten banned on Pradosh's server, I aim to provide you with a clear linear path to getting banned from his server.

 **Table of contents:**